tamuctf/ctfd-portable-challenges-plugin/README.md

 ```

 Now you can edit the source code, and the changed will be reflected in the container.
-Have you found a plugin?
-It should be easy to fix and submit a pull request!
+Have you found a bug?
+It should be easy to fix it and to submit a pull request!